 From 1969 to 1994 JPT served as the career deputy assistant attorney general in the Civil Rights Division of the U.S. Justice Department.
 Since retiring, he writes on civil rights issues.

-JPT's new book, Selma and the Liuzzo Murder Trials: The First Modern Civil Rights Convictions, is now available for pre-order from the University of Michigan Press.
+On January 11, 2018 JPT's new book, Selma and the Liuzzo Murder Trials: The First Modern Civil Rights Convictions, was published by the University of Michigan Press.
 It is now available for online ordering.

 On December 15, 2015, JPT appeared on BBC World Service's Witness program, The KKK and the Killing of Viola Liuzzo.

 On March 6, 2015, JPT was interviewed at the 50th Anniversary of the Selma to Montgomery Freedom Marches by WSFA, the Montgomery, Alabama NBC-affiliate.

 In 2007, JPT published his autobiography, The Other Side of the Mountain, which is available from Amazon in a first edition paperback and a second edition Kindle e-book.

 On Saturday, February 14, 1998, JPT published One-Sided View of The King Trial, a Washington Post Free-for-All column, which rebuts the "one-sided account presented in the extensive excerpts from Lou Cannon's book on that case."
 Arguing that "the beating continued gratuitously long after King had been subdued," the column attacks Cannon's "absurd defense that the LAPD was at fault for failing to train its officers not to beat arrestees," and points out that at the trial "LAPD's ranking expert on the use of force, explained how the continued beating of King was absolutely forbidden by his department's policy."